lorifranke/RealEstateMobileApp/README.md

-# Installation instructions
+# Installation instructions and Setup

 * This Real Estate App can be installed with Node.js using the node package manager.
 Download this folder and run ```npm install``` in the command line to get all packages.
 This will install the packages listed in the package.json file.
 Alternatively you can also use ```yarn``` to install packages.

 * To run a mobile application you will need to install ```npm install -g expo-cli``` for React-Native as well as a mobile phone emulator (unless you run the code as web application).
 For iOS please use XCode with belonging phone simulator to run the app on a virtual phone.
-Another possibility is to connect your phone with USB and run the app on your phone.
+Another possibility is to use Expo CLI to run your React Native app on a physical device, therefore, just connect your phone with USB and run the app on your phone.

 * To inititalize an expo project, you will need to run ```expo init YourProjectName``` in the command line.
 This will link an expo project to the folder.
-Then, you can start the application with ```npm start``` and th browser will open the metro bundler where you are able to access different simulators.
+Then, you can start the application with ```npm start``` and the browser will open the metro bundler where you are able to access different simulators.
+Another way to start the app is by directly launching the app on an Android Virtual Device by running ```npm run android```, or on the iOS Simulator by running ```npm run ios```.
+The simulator will open directly without using the metro bundler from the browser.

-* A further detailed documentation on how to use and install React Native can be found here: https://reactnative.dev/docs/environment-setup and an introduction how to set up a first mobile app here:
+* A further detailed documentation on how to use and install React Native can be found here: https://reactnative.dev/docs/environment-setup and an introduction how to set up a first mobile app here: https://reactnative.dev/docs/getting-started

+* More resources on debugging the app while using React-native can be found here: https://reactnative.dev/docs/troubleshooting

 # Source code and folder structure